-Water contracts with the Wheeler Ridge Maricopa Water Storage District, or WRMWSD, and the Tejon-Castac Water District, or TCWD, are also in place, but were entered into with each district at inception of the contract and not purchased later from third parties, and do not have a related financial carrying cost on the books of the Company.
+Water contracts with the Wheeler Ridge Maricopa Water Storage District, or WRMWSD, and TCWD, are also in place, but were entered into with each district at inception of the contract and not purchased later from third parties, and do not have a related financial carrying cost on the books of the Company.
 Therefore, there is no amortization expense related to these contracts.
 These contracts are also subject to annual SWP allocations.